brunosdecampos/Swift-Contacts/README.md

 - And the clean up of all fields at once.

 To be sure that everything is running as waited, alerts are being diplayed through the buttons actions.

+**Important:**
+> Since no constraints were added into the project, you must run the application under the iPhone 7 simulation so that it can run properly.